 In some cases, you can work in your own business, but you have to have a large amount of paid up capital tied up in a Thai bank account per foreign worker, capital that you are not allowed to touch, before you are allowed a work permit.

-If you do work in the businesses without a work permit to do so, you can almost guarantee a Thai will eventually turn you in and you’ll receive a visit from the police, and a hefty fine.
+If you do work in the businesses without a work permit to do so, you can almost guarantee someone will eventually turn you in and you will receive a visit from the police, and a hefty fine.

 There was even an instance recently of a foreigner who owned a bar in Pattaya being fined several thousand baht by Thai police because he picked up a cloth and wiped a dirty table after a customer asked him to.

 Wiping a table for a customer in Thailand = working in your business illegally = big fine from Thai police.
-Now you wonder why many foreigners wouldn’t touch a small business in Thailand with a ten foot pole.
+Now you wonder why many foreigners decide owning a business in Thailand is not for them.

 Renewal of Business Permit Every Year